Cao Văn Viên: Military career

 Viên refused to participate in the 1963 coup against South Vietnamese President Ngô Đình Diệm.
 He was one of several military leaders who were unaware of the coup.
 When called to a lunchtime meeting with other senior officers and informed of the coup d'état, he reportedly broke down in tears and resigned, refusing to go along with the putsch.
 Vien was not aware of the plot, and the generals had discussed whether to assassinate him during their planning phase because they knew he was a Diem admirer.
 His loyalty to the conspirators now suspect, a rifle was thrust into his back and he was moments from being killed.
 But Major General Tôn Thất Đính had spoken with General Dương Văn Minh during the planning for the coup and convinced Minh to save Viên's life.
 Dinh played mahjong with Vien's wife, and had convinced Minh that Vien would not oppose the coup.
 Vien had planned with Diem to allow the president to take refuge at his home in the event of a coup, but the offer could not be taken up because the rebels surrounded Vien's house after taking him into custody.
 Another account has him accepting the coup after being informed of it.
 General Lâm Quang Thi later recalled that Viên was a Diem loyalist, but remained neutral during the coup.
 Viên was briefly imprisoned and stripped of his command, but reinstated a month later.

-Col. Viên was a critical supporter of the January 1964 South Vietnamese coup in which President Dương Văn Minh was toppled by General Nguyễn Khánh, plotting with him to overthrow Minh and successfully ordering his Airborne Division troops to help secure the capital.
+Viên was a critical supporter of the January 1964 South Vietnamese coup in which President Dương Văn Minh was toppled by General Nguyễn Khánh, plotting with him to overthrow Minh and successfully ordering his Airborne Division troops to help secure the capital.
 By March 14, Viên had been promoted by the new regime to brigadier general.

-Viên was named Commander of III Corps, which held the critical region around Saigon.
 While commanding troops during action in Kiến Phong Province (now Đồng Tháp Province) in March 1964, his unit was ambushed and surrounded on three sides.
 Viên was wounded in the upper arm and shoulder, and was decorated by the United States with the Silver Star and by the Republic of Vietnam with the National Order of Vietnam (Knight).
 The Silver Star citation said that while leading his men in an anti-communist assault, and despite "the confusion and inferno of enemy fire" from both sides and an arm and shoulder wound, Vien "continued to exercise command vigorously and effectively until the enemy had been routed".
 Viên was the first senior South Vietnamese military officer to be wounded in the field.
 His actions won him widespread respect from American military officers.
+In mid-October 1964 Viên was named Commander of III Corps, which held the critical region around Saigon.